spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-ma1sd.md

 ## Adjusting DNS records

-To make the ma1sd Identity Server enable its federation features, set up an SRV record that looks like this:
+To make the ma1sd Identity Server enable its federation features, set up a SRV record that looks like this:

 - Name: `_matrix-identity._tcp` (use this text as-is)
 - Content: `10 0 443 matrix.example.com` (replace `example.com` with your own)